everyday-cc/starcraft2/_news/2022-06-13-heres-a-fresh-look-at-stormgate-the-free-to-play-rts-from-ex-starcraft-devs.md

 ---
 category: news
 title: "Here’s a fresh look at Stormgate, the free-to-play RTS from ex-StarCraft devs"
 excerpt: "We’ve got a fresh look at Stormgate, the upcoming free-to-play RTS from a team of ex-StarCraft 2 veterans, as developer Frost Giant has released its first update on the game.
-Billed as the “next evolution” of the RTS genre,"
+Billed as the ..."
-publishedDateTime: 2022-06-12T20:56:00Z
+publishedDateTime: 2022-06-13T00:23:00Z
 originalUrl: "https://www.techradar.com/news/heres-a-fresh-look-at-stormgate-the-free-to-play-rts-from-ex-starcraft-devs"
 webUrl: "https://www.techradar.com/news/heres-a-fresh-look-at-stormgate-the-free-to-play-rts-from-ex-starcraft-devs"
 type: article